@adcp/sdk API Reference - v10.0.1

 | { kind: "maximize_value" }

-Attribution window for this optimization goal.
+Attribution window for this optimization goal — references the canonical attribution-window shape (post_click, post_view, model).
 Values must match an option declared in the seller's conversion_tracking.attribution_windows capability.
-Sellers must reject windows not in their declared capabilities.
-When omitted, the seller uses their default window.
+Sellers MUST reject windows not in their declared capabilities.
+When the entire field is omitted, the seller uses their default window.

 • Optionalpriority?: number